 💰 Best budget hotel: | Citybox Oslo |

-7 Best areas to stay in Oslo for tourists
+Best areas to stay in Oslo for tourists and first-timers are:

-Sentrum is the best area to stay in Oslo for first-time travelers due to its prime location.
+Oslo City Center (Sentrum) is the best overall area to stay in Oslo for first-time travelers due to its super central location.
 If you stay here, you will be located in the middle of everything, within walking distance to the major sights, as well as many restaurants, bars, and shops.

-You will also find landmarks such as the medieval Akershus Castle and Fortress, containing banquet halls and the Oslo City Hall, Norwegian Parliament, Kvadraturen, the National Museum as well as attractions such as museums of History and architecture.
+You will also find landmarks such as the Royal Palace, the medieval Akershus Castle and Fortress, containing banquet halls and the Oslo City Hall, Norwegian Parliament, and Kvadraturen.

 If you’re a fan of shopping, check out Paléet, Byporten, Oslo City, and Steen & Strøm.
 There are also plenty of family-friendly, quirky attractions such as the mini bottle gallery and Royal Palace Park.